 Blood tests used to measure cardiac enzymes can take hours to complete, and they suggest only that the heart may have sustained muscle damage.
 An echocardiogram, an ultrasound used to visualize the heart muscle, takes up to an hour.
 An EKG is done in minutes, and it can diagnose a heart attack on the spot.

 An electrocardiograph measures electrical activity in the heart using only electrodes attached to the skin.
-No medication or anesthesia is required.
+No medication or anesthesia is administered.

 Painless and Convenient